mod0/Parallel-Finite-Elements/README.md

 # Parallel-Finite-Elements
-This repository implements additive Schwarz alogirthm based finite element algorithm for both standard elliptic and parabolic problem posed on a regular triangular mesh.
+This repository implements domain decomposition based additive Schwarz alogirthm to parallelize the finite element method for both standard elliptic and parabolic problem posed on a regular triangular mesh.